-The only one of the three Prunis associated species that has the upper side of the abdomen predominantly orangy (though it may be black marked).
+The only one of the three Prunus associated species that has the upper side of the abdomen predominantly orangy (though it may be black marked).
 The stigma is darker at the base than the apex and the forewings have a fuscous band under the stigma.
 The forewing is clear towards the apex and yellowish at the base.
 The hind tarsus is shorter than the tibia.
 The males have distinctive penis valves with long curled tails.

-Larvae feed in the fruits of wild and cultivated plums.
+Hoplocampa flava larvae feed in the fruits of wild and cultivated plums.

 Size: 3.5 to 5.5mm